JasonCraftsCode/dynamodb-datamodel/etc/dynamodb-datamodel.api.md

     attributes: Table.ExpressionAttributes;
     static buildExpression(conditions: Condition.Resolver[], exp: Condition.Expression): string;
     static isResolver(value: Condition.Path | Condition.Value): value is Condition.ValueResolver;
-    resolvePath(path: Condition.Path): string;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolvePath(path: Condition.Path): string;
-    resolveValues(values: Condition.Value[]): string[];
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolveValues(values: Condition.Value[]): string[];
 }